All capability indexes

 Release Date

-Finance & Accounting Index vs. Release Date
+Artificial Analysis Finance & Accounting Index vs. Release Date

-Most attractive quadrant
+Most attractive region

 Speed